-- To load the firmware use a paper clip of other small tool and press the reset button twice within 1 second or less.
+To load the firmware, first you need to put the SATS-MINI into the bootloader mode.
+To do this use a paper clip or other small tool and press the reset button through the clear bezel twice within 1 second or less.
 There is an access hole in the SATS-MINI case to reach the Reset button.
 This will put the SATS-MINI into the Bootloader mode and a Drive letter will show up in your Windows File Explorer that says FEATHERBOOT.
 The status LED will also pulse red.

-- Open up the folder.
-Drag the firmware-<date>.UF2 file into the folder and you should see the red light flicker and the SATS-MINI restart.
+Open the release folder on your PC.
+Drag the file ATS.UF2 file into the FEATHERBOOT folder and you should see the red light flicker and the SATS-MINI will restart.

 To Configure the SATS-MINI

 1 - After connecting click Tools - Device Setup.
-The current setup for the SATS-MINI will be pulled down.
+The current setup for the SATS-MINI will be pulled into the UI.

 3 - You can now do any other configuration items needed at this time.
-After making a change be sure to upload to the SATS-MINI and restart the unit.
+After making a change be sure to upload to the SATS-MINI which will automatically restart the unit.

-NOTE: Be sure to ground test any updated you make.
+IMPORTANT!: Be sure to ground test any updates you make.
 It’s less expensive to discover setup issues on the ground rather than in flight!

 In order to optimize the SATS-MINI detection algorithm you need to tell the system which way is up.
 The calibration procedure allows you to mount the SATS-MINI on your drone in any imaginable orientation and it will work the same.
 Follow these steps: